abhanjac/blood_cell_image_segmentation/README.md

 But the datasets being too big are not added to this github repository.
 Some sample images are given in the [trial/images](trial/images) folder.
 Each of these images has a json file associated with them which contains the details of the objects present in the image along with the dimensions of the bounding box for that object.
 These are given in the [trial/labels](trial/labels) folder.
 Ground truth segmentation maps of the images are given in the [trial/segments](trial/segments) folder.

-# Training with weights:

 # Current Framework:
 * Tensorflow 1.7.0 (with GPU preferred).
 * Opencv libraries, Ubuntu 16.04, Python 3.6.3 (Anaconda).
 * This training does not necessarily needs GPUs, but they will make it much faster.
 This model is trained on one **NVIDIA P6000 Quadro GPU** in the [**Paperspace**](https://www.paperspace.com/) cloud platform.

-# Modifications from original U-Net:

 # Requirements:
 * The training set and testing set of images are created by combining can be downloaded from the [kaggle website](https://www.kaggle.com/c/dogs-vs-cats).